ryansheehy0/Adrift_In_Space/README.md

-# Lost in Space
+# Adrift in Space

 ## Description
 A space themed Sort the Court.
 You are the captain of an adrift space ship trying to survive and get back to your home planet.

+Maybe instead of you being a captain you are an AI.

 ## 3 supplies
 - Crew
-- Fuel
+- Energy
-- Food/Water
+- Food

+There is no need for water because all of the water gets recycled on the space ship.

 ## How 3 supplies interact
 - Food/Water goes down over time.
 - Crew stays the same if you have Food/Water.
 - If no Food/Water Crew goes down over time.
-- Fuel goes down over time and gets you closer to home.
+- Energy goes down over time and gets you closer to home.
-- If Fuel is 0 you don't get closer to home.
+- If Energy is 0 you don't get closer to home.
 Stay in the same spot.

 ## How you loose
 When you have 0 Crew.